SHMModbus/SHM_Modbus/docs/examples/tcp_client.md

 - The Client serves all requests using the four shared memories.

 Command line options to manipulate the clients properties:
-- do not terminate if the Master disconnects:
+- do not terminate if the Modbus Server disconnects:
 ```
 -r
 ```